-I came out at, like, 12-years-old, first as bisexual.
+I came out at, like, 12 years old — first as bisexual.
 I thought I liked guys a little bit but I really did like girls a whole lot.
 I came out to my mom before I came out to everyone at school.
-I was like, “I have something to tell you…” and I couldn’t get it out.
+I was like, “I have something to tell you,” and I couldn’t get it out.
 And she said, “You’re not sexually active, are you?”
-And I’m like “God no. I’m kind of bisexual.”
+And I’m like, “God, no. I’m kind of bisexual.”
 She’s like, “You’re 12.
 You don’t know what you’re talking about.
 Go back to sleep.”
-But now my mom is a PFLAG mom and has rainbow stickers all over her car.
+But now my mom is a PFLAG (Parents, Friends and Family of Lesbians and Gays) mom and has rainbow stickers all over her car.

 When I came out, I dated all these girls and maybe two guys.
 Being the only gay person out in school, girls would come up to me and say, “So I’m gay.”
 Even if I was just friends with someone and walked them to their locker, there’d be a rumor they were gay.

-The girls I dated weren’t out and they were very feminine.
+The girls I dated weren’t out, and they were very feminine.
 I dated a cop’s daughter and the youth group leader’s daughter.
-That was when I was in school and I was kind of a little player and confident and cocky.
+That was when I was in school.
+I was kind of a little player, confident and cocky.

 I got involved with gay activism last year.
-I watched LOGO a lot and I saw a movie, I can’t remember what it was about, but they mentioned PFLAG in it.
+I watched the TV network LOGO a lot and I saw a movie, I can’t remember what it was about, but they mentioned PFLAG in it.
 And I was like, “I wonder if that’s real?”
-So I went and googled it, and I found a chapter in Laurel.
-Then at the second meeting at PFLAG, the Mississippi Safe Schools Coalition came.
+So I went and Googled it and I found a chapter in Laurel.
+Then, at the second meeting at PFLAG, the Mississippi Safe Schools Coalition came.
 I wanted to get involved more and help people not have to go through what I went through.
 I want other kids to be able to go to football games and pep rallies and have the high school experience.

 There are some things I missed out on by being home-schooled.
 Me and my friends drifted apart a little bit.
 I did think about going back but I don’t regret being taken out of school.
 I’ve done so much at 15.

-I want to start college next year so I can get out of this stupid town which I can’t stand.
+I want to start college next year so I can get out of this stupid town, which I can’t stand.
 I’m ready to get started and get on with the rest of my life.
-And this is gonna sound bad, but it kind of warms my heart that all these people that picked on me are idiots that are barely passing.
+And this is gonna sound bad, but it kind of warms my heart that all these people who picked on me are idiots who are barely passing.
 They’ll be starting 11th grade and I’ll be a freshman in college.

 I want to stay in Mississippi for college.
-There’s gay flight in Mississippi because everyone thinks it’s so horrible so they leave.
+There’s gay flight in Mississippi because everyone thinks it’s so horrible, so they leave.
 And nothing ever changes when all the gay people leave.
-And conservative people will never be used to a butch lesbian holding another girl’s hand, or two guys holding hands if they don’t see it.
+Conservative people will never be used to a butch lesbian holding another girl’s hand, or two guys holding hands, if they don’t see it.
 There’s lots of work that needs to be done and it really makes me happy to get to do it.

 As told to Diana Scholl.